-At the Annual General Meeting on 14 November 2019, a resolution was passed to implement a long-term incentive program for employees in the form of a performance-based share saving program.
-In the program, participants have invested in ordinary shares in Ascelia Pharma ("Saving Shares").
-The total amount of Saving Shares invested in this program amounted to 67,030.
-Total charge based on valuation as of Grant date was SEK 6.0 million.
+At the Annual General Meeting on 5 May 2022, a resolution was passed to implement an additional long-term incentive program for employees in the form of a performance-based share saving program.
+The total amount of Saving Shares invested in Program 4 amounted to 50,194.

 For each Saving Share, the participants is entitled to receive 1 Matching Share.
 In addition, for each Saving Share, the participant shall have the possibility to receive up to 5 Performance Shares for each Saving Share.
-Receipt of both Matching Shares and Performance Shares are conditional upon the fulfilment of the following conditions: (a) that the participant has retained all Saving Shares during the period from the expiration of the Investment Period to 31 December 2022 (the "Saving Period"); and (b) that the participant has continued to be employed by the company (or another company in its group) throughout the Saving Period.
+Receipt of both Matching Shares and Performance Shares are conditional upon the fulfilment of the following conditions: (a) that the participant has retained all Saving Shares during the period from the expiration of the Investment Period to 30 September 2025 (the "Saving Period"); and (b) that the participant has continued to be employed by the company (or another company in its group) throughout the Saving Period.

-Receipt of Performance Shares is further conditional upon that the requirement related to the development of the company's share price from the date of the annual general meeting on 14 November 2019 to and including 31 December 2022 (the "Performance Target") is fulfilled.
-The Performance Target will be measured based on the volume weighted average share price 30 trading days immediately following the annual general meeting on 14 November 2019 and 30 trading days immediately preceding 31 December 2022.
-An increase in the share price with less than 20 per cent does not entitle to any vesting of any of the Performance Shares, an increase in the share price with 20 per cent entitles to vesting of 1 Performance Share per Saving Share and an increase in the share price with 80 per cent or more entitles to vesting of all the 5 Performance Shares per Saving Share.
+Receipt of Performance Shares is further conditional upon that the requirement related to the development of the company's share price from the date of the annual general meeting on 5 May 2022 to and including 30 September 2025 (the "Performance Target") is fulfilled.
+The Performance Target will be measured based on the volume weighted average share price 30 trading days immediately following the annual general meeting on 5 May 2022 and 30 trading days immediately preceding 30 September 2025.
+An increase in the share price with less than 20 percent does not entitle to any vesting of any of the Performance Shares.
+An increase in the share price with 20 percent entitles to vesting of 1 Performance Share per Saving Share and an increase in the share price with 80 per cent or more entitles to vesting of all the 5 Performance Shares per Saving Share.
 In the event of an increase in the share price of between 20 and 80 per cent, vesting of the Performance Shares will occur linearly between 1 and 5.
-In March 2023 54,500 Matching shares were alloted to the participants.
+Saving Period for LTI 2022 is 1 October 2022 up to and including 30 September 2025.